martinpercu/langgraph_langchan_agents_structure/README.md

 - You can see in the coder_checker.py a simple agent that will send the same "code" to analize it for 2 differents nodes in parallel.
 Then both answer return to the "condenser_data" node and return the response.

 ## Orchestrator
 - In notebook just a def wtha random choose.
 In real life is a node that will decide witch nodes will continue using.
 - In the agent orchestartor.py we add ==>
 ```sh
 from langgraph.types import Send
 ```
 - This "Send" is used in the return of the "assign_nodes" function (the same as random above).
 To define witch nodes will be used.

+## Evaluator Optimizer
+- In the evaluator_optimizer_joke.py the flow is easy but VERY interesting.
+- First node (generator_node) create a joke BUT depending on the state has 2 differents orderto to create the joke.
+- Second node (evaluator_node) check if the joke if funny or not using the system prompt "guidelines".
+And if not funny send a feedback to improve the joke.
+- The Thrid node route_edge will check if is funny or not.
+If funny send to END if not funny send again to the first node.
+Now the first node has also feedback from the first one to "make a better joke". (becareful!!)
+This process could be an infinite loop if the jokes never is good enought for the 2nd node.